syomna/IParkMobile/README.md

 -   React Native: A JavaScript framework for building native mobile applications.
 -   Firebase: A platform for creating web and mobile applications that offers real-time data storage and authentication.
--   Google Cloud: Provides access to Google Maps and Google Places API for location-based services and also Google Matrix Distance API to calculate distance between 2 points.
+-   Google Cloud: Provides access to Google Maps and Google Places API for location-based services and also Google Matrix Distance API to calculate distances and travel times between locations.
 -   Stripe: A payment processing platform used to implement payment functionality.

 ## Getting Started